Installation

 Bare-metal deployment

-Please see the general requirements at the top of this page and see the compose.yaml
+Please see the general requirements at the top of this page and see the compose.yml file for the versions of the services used.

 You will also need: